ana-mariacretu/ana-mariacretu.github.io/_pages/about.md

 # News {#news}

+14/06/2023:

+14/06/2023: I presented the QuerySnout tool and attended a panel on re-identification at the CNIL Privacy Day.
+Three of my other papers were presented by my collaborators on the other panels, two of which examine the robustness of perceptual hashing-based client-side scanning and a third one demonstrating correlation leakages in ML models.

 12/05/2023: I successfully defended my PhD thesis!
 I am grateful to my examiners Prof. Vitaly Shmatikov and Prof. Emil Lupu for their feedback.

 10/05/2023: I gave a talk about my research at the Centre for Data Ethics and Innovation.